-How Much Does It Cost to Build a Porch?
+How Much Does a Porch Cost?

 A new porch is a brilliant addition to your home.
 It offers you more security, more space, and of course, porches add another layer to the look of your home from the outside.